-Rose Hiha-Agnew is programme manager for the National Action Plan for Community Governance, supporting the detailed design, planning, development and roll-out of the plan.
+Rose Hiha-Agnew is programme director for the National Action Plan for Community Governance, supporting the detailed design, planning, development and roll-out of the plan.
 Rose brings to this role extensive experience in management and governance across iwi, community and governance organisations.

 During her career in local and central government Rose has led environmental, Te Ao Māori, sustainability and infrastructure large-scale transformational programmes.
 This has included management of around $20 million in partnership investments with iwi and communities across New Zealand.